Tonto Creek flowing below Horton Creek in Arizona

 If Tonto Creek is closed, storm-stained, warm, or too low, compare Canyon Creek, Oak Creek, Silver Creek, or a legal Rim lake after checking current rules and access.

-Verify the current Arizona fishing regulations, special-regulation tables, license requirements, Forest Service closures, and posted signs before fishing.
+Use these places as starting points.
+Open the access link below and check posted signs before you park or enter.
+Verify the current Arizona fishing rules, special fishing rule tables, license requirements, Forest Service closures, and posted signs before fishing.
 Do not assume campground, trailhead, or hatchery-adjacent access is open just because older reports describe it.

 Horton Creek and Tonto Creek access area